 9. Not being prepared for marriage

 Physical or emotional abuse is a sad reality for some couples.
-It doesn’t always stem from the abuser being a “bad” person; deep emotional issues are usually to blame.
+It doesn’t always stem from the abuser being a “bad” person; deep emotional issues are usually to be blame.
 Regardless of the reason, no one should tolerate abuse and removing yourself from the relationship safely is important.

 No marriage is easy.
 Even couples with the best intentions are sometimes unable to overcome their challenges and end up in court rooms.
 That’s why it’s important to address issues in your relationship early on.
 Don’t wait until they are beyond fixing.
 Practice kindness, make intimacy a priority, go on holidays and seek marriage counseling (even when things are fine) to preserve the health and longevity of your relationship.
 Try your very best before you decide that things are beyond your control and it is time to give up.
 That way you can have the peace of knowing you tried all of the alternatives before the big step.